(A) The definitions set forth in section 124.01 of Revised Code are incorporated in these rules by reference.

 (P) "Party" means an individual or agency who participates in and is directly affected by an action brought before the state personnel board of review.
 As used in these rules, "party" is not limited to the definition in Chapter 119. of the Revised Code.

-(2) The annual compensation assigned to a position including, when applicable, the cost of the appointing authority's insurance, or other contributions, longevity pay, supplemental pay and hazard pay.
+(Q) "Pay" means the annual, non-overtime compensation due an employee including, when applicable, the cost of the appointing authority's insurance or other contributions, longevity pay, supplemental pay and hazard pay.

 (R) "Pay range" means the salary schedule and level assigned to a position.